maxchehab/phelia/README.md

 app.listen(3000);
 ```

-Create your message in class react:
+Create your message with React:

 ```tsx
 // counter.tsx